schen26/indpro2/README.md

 ## Brief
 The project brief was to make a system that automates the
 ## Battleship Application
+For service 2, it outputs a random letter between the letters 'a' to 'e' in lowercase; and for service 3, it outputs a random number between one and five.
+Thus this creates a five-by-five array,giving the users 25 coordinates to place their ships.
-For service 2 and service 3, they output one random letter and one random number respectively.
-Service 4 get the outputs from both services and combine them to form a coordination.
+For service 4 get the outputs from both services and combine them to form a coordination.
 The program will check if the coordination matches any of the coordinates that contains a ship and if it does, it would return "You hit my battleship!" or "You miss my battleship!".
 The information gathered and outputted from service 4 will then be passed into the service 1 through json and service 1 will display the result on the web.

 The front-page shows: